scott-knight/linux-on-windows-11/customize-linux.md

 ## Reload

-After you have completed the setup, close and reload the ubuntu instance.
+After you have completed the setup, close and reload the Linux instance.

 <br/>